Gold Nanoparticle Properties

 The difference in absorption properties between spherical and irregular-shaped gold nanoparticles of the same average size is caused by an anisotropic (uneven) distribution of the surface electron layers.

 Urchin shaped (spiky) gold nanoparticles (gold nanostars) are preferable over spherical particles in in vivo based applications due to a reduced background, and higher penetration of near-infrared light through biological tissues.
-Also, irregular-shaped gold nanoparticles also give higher signal in Surface-Enhanced Raman Spectroscopy (SERS) due to enhancement of the electromagnetic field on the surface caused by the irregular shaped particles.
-In comparison, spherical particles are ideal for use in application such as immunogold dot-blot protocols and lateral flow rapid tests.
+Also, irregular-shaped gold nanoparticles give higher signal in Surface-Enhanced Raman Spectroscopy (SERS) due to enhancement of the electromagnetic field on the surface caused by the irregular shaped particles.
+In comparison, spherical particles are ideal for use in application such as immunogold dot-blot protocols (see figure 3 below) and lateral flow rapid tests.

 Gold Nanoparticle Aggregation State